Easy Halloween Fruit & Veggie Tray Ideas

 Ok, so maybe these don’t classify as easy, but there’s all kinds of creative inspiration you can use here.

-These collections from Food Bites on Instagram are unbelievably detailed.
+These collections by Sine Siemkowicz of Food Bites are unbelievably detailed.
 They’ve transformed ordinary peppers, berries, kiwis, mandarins, watermelon, carrots, pears, pretzels, and more into Halloween works of art.
+Be sure to follow Food Bites on Instagram for adorable seasonal inspiration.

 Orange, Green, and Purple Fruit + Berry Tray